LUXOPHIA/OpenCL/README.md

 #### ▼ 2.8.1.
 Parameter
-The **memory** object connects to the parameter in the source code through the "Parames" property of the `TCLKernel` class.
+The **memory** object is linked to the parameter in the source code through the "Parames" property of the `TCLKernel` class.
 > `Object Pascal`
 > ```Delphi
 > _Kernel.Parames['Buffer'] := _Buffer;  // Connect to buffer